badjeff/trackpuck/README.md

 ### Design Principles
 - 6DoF tracking output as HID Joystick
 - Integrated magnetometers [mlx90393-pcb](https://github.com/badjeff/mlx90393-pcb)
-- Do **NOT** spoof to be one specific peripheral.
-(Respect software terms-and-conditions from other vendors)
+- Do **NOT** spoof to be one specific peripheral and complies with the software terms and conditions of other vendors
 - Powered by [ZMK](https://github.com/zmkfirmware/zmk) => OSS, on-devie profiling, say no to vendor lock eco-system
 - Compatible for seeed xiao ble form factor mcu board
 - 3D printed go-first
-- Wireless
+- Wireless (but, magnetometer are not quite power efficient ATM)
-- Ligthweight
+- Lightness (referring to weight and control)
 - Medium to small size
 - Rigid
 - Low Profile